Ashikaga Yoshimitsu: Contributions

 Yoshimitsu resolved the rift between the Northern and Southern Courts in 1392, when he persuaded Go-Kameyama of the Southern Court to hand over the Imperial Regalia to Emperor Go-Komatsu of the Northern Court.
 Yoshimitsu's greatest political achievement was that he managed to bring about the end to constant fighting during the Nanboku-chō period.
 This event had the effect of firmly establishing the authority of the Muromachi shogunate and suppressing the power of the regional daimyōs who might challenge central authority.

-Concordant with increased communication between the Muromachi Shogunate and the Ming Dynasty in what is now China, during this period Japan received a significant influx of Ming influence to its economic system, architecture, philosophy and religion, and writing.
+Concordant with increased communication between the Muromachi Shogunate and the Ming dynasty in what is now China, during this period Japan received a significant influx of Ming influence to its economic system, architecture, philosophy and religion, and writing.
 The embassies of Japan and China encountered communications between 1373–1406.
+During this time, Yohimitsu accepted the title "King of Japan" from the Ming Dynasty, even though the official sovereign of Japan still resided in Kyōto.
+Yoshimitsu was the first and only Japanese leader in the early modern period to accept a title from China.

 Yoshimitsu commissions the Muromachi palace in Kyoto's elite district of Kamigyo in 1378, on the site of the former residence of the nobleman Saionji Sanekane.

 He also played a major role in the genesis of Noh theatre, as the patron and lover of Zeami Motokiyo, the actor considered to be Noh's founder, whom Yoshimitsu encouraged to give a loftier treatment to his art.

 The Ashikaga shogunate and the corresponding time period are often referred to as the Muromachi shogunate or the Muromachi period in Japanese historiography because Yoshimitsu constructed his residential headquarters along the Muromachi Road in the northern part of Kyoto in 1378.